Medicare Supplement Plan G

 The above example is using a minor illness, a serious illness could be financially disastrous.
 In the end, the only costs for Plan G are the monthly premium and your outpatient deductible.

-Medicare Supplement Plan G premiums vary and are determined based off multiple factors.
+Medicare Supplement Plan G premiums vary and are determined based on multiple factors.
 The premium could be more in one state than it is in another.

 The overall average monthly premium is around $110.
 Again, we’ve seen it cost less as well as more for each individual beneficiary.